mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 The toy parser combinators developed in chapter “An Example: Writing Your
-Own Parser Combinators” are not suitable for real-world use, so let us
+Own Parser Combinators” are not suitable for real-world use, so let's
 continue by taking a look at the libraries in the Haskell ecosystem that
 solve the same problem, and note various trade-offs they make: